 that is $A_{\lambda(t)}x(t)$ is tangent to $F$ (in a weak sense because $F$ need not be regular at every point).

 Let $G$ stand for the set of points $x\in \mathcal{S}^{k-1}\cap F$ that verify:

 It is clear that $x(t)\in G$ for almost every $t$.
 Assume the set $G$ to be discrete, then the trajectory is reduced to a point, and $\lambda(t)$ is almost everywhere equal to a constant.
-We have proved the proposition:
+In view of Remark (*), we have proved:

 \begin{instantane} If the pair $(C_{\lambda},A_{\lambda})$ is observable for every $\lambda \in [0,1]$ and the set $G$ is discrete then $(\Sigma)$ is uniformly observable on $[0,T]$ for all $T>0$.